BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/SonarQube-interface-to-Endevor/README.md

 As you implement the items in this folder, you can establish default values for these options in the @SITE.rex program:

-- **Cast_Location_for_Sonarqube** when elements are found with the Type matching your selection criteria, should they be submitted for a SonarQube Analysis by default?
-(Y/N)
+- **Cast_Location_for_Sonarqube** only elements found in an Endevor Environment and stageid location should be submitted for a SonarQube Analysis.
+Enter a value containing an Environment name, a space, and a StageID.

+- **SonarQube_Element_Types** designate Endevor type masks for those elements elligible for SonarQube analysis.
+For example, assign one or more values like 'COB* CBL*' to indicate that your COBOL types are to be scanned.

-- **Wait_for_SonarQube** when a SonarQube analysis job is submitted, should the Endevor CAST job wait for it?
+- **Wait_for_SonarQube** when a SonarQube analysis job is submitted, should the Endevor CAST job wait for its completion?
 (Y/N).
-If you indicate that the Cast job should wait, then the results of the Analysis impact the Success or Failure of the CAST.
-Otherwise, there is no impact.
+If 'Y', then the Cast job will  wait, and the results of the Analysis will impact the impact the Success or Failure of the package CAST.

-- **SonarQube_Element_Types** to designate Endevor type masks for those elements elligible for SonarQube analysis.
-Assign a value like 'COB* CBL*' to indicate that your COBOL types are to be scanned.

 Note that persons who create, and CAST Endevor packages can override the default values by entering text into the package notes.